fzhwenzhou/Youlang-Specification-Legacy/YouLang.md

 ## Logical Operation and Bitwise Operation
 Logical operation and bitwise operation are also what you expected.
+Ternary operator: ?: (works as if/else but returns a value)
 Binary operators: >, <, >=, <=, ==(equals), !=(not equals), and, or, xor, shl (shift left), shr (shift right)
 Unary operator: not
 The operator "and", "or", "xor" and "not" are overloaded for logical operation.
 If both of the operands are booleans, then the return value is boolean.
 If one of the operand is boolean and one is integer, we will regard "true" as 1 and "false" as 0 to do bitwise operation.